GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

 Setting a simulation requires populating two different sets of inputs:

-- Scenario configuration
+- Simulation scenario configuration
-- Facility system configuration
+- Infrastructure model configuration

 These two sets of input data are contained in two separate files.
 These files, their parameters, data layout, and sample input data are presented in the